ujjwalguptaofficial/fortjs-doc/docs/get-started.md

 ---
 sidebar_position: 1
 title: "Get Started"
-keywords: "introduction, get started, fort-creator, fortjs, node"
+keywords: [introduction, get started, fort-creator, fortjs, node]
 description: "In this get started tutorial - we will see how to setup a project and understand basic terminology about fortjs."
 ---